Risk Disclosures and Disclaimers

 - YOU ARE NOT LOCATED IN, INCORPORATED IN, OR A CITIZEN OR RESIDENT OF A PROHIBITED JURISDICTION.

-- YOU ACCEPT FULL RESPONSIBILITY FOR ALL RISKS ASSOCIATED WITH YOUR USE OF THE PLATFORM AND AGREE THAT THE COMPANY SHALL NOT BE LIABLE FOR ANY LOSSES YOU MAY INCUR.
+- YOU ACCEPT FULL RESPONSIBILITY FOR ALL RISKS ASSOCIATED WITH YOUR USE OF THE PLATFORM.

 IF YOUR USE OF THE PLATFORM IS PROHIBITED OR RESTRICTED BY APPLICABLE LAW, YOU MUST NOT ACCESS OR USE THE PLATFORM.